Titles and Roles

 Publications Publication Date

-Dr. Teng has received several awards in his career including DOD PRCRP Idea Award and Georgia Cancer Center Basic Science Pilot Award.
+Dr. Teng has also received several awards in his career including DOD PRCRP Idea Award and Georgia Cancer Center Basic Science Pilot Award.
 He has also received several research awards from National Insitutes of Health, Department of Defense, industry, and other fund agencies.